 Pre: ENG 100, and HLTH 204; or instructor approval.
-Recommended: MATH 103.
+Recommended: MATH 103 or MATH 103M or MATH 115 or MATH 115M or higher MATH.

 This course will define and explore health disparities that affect Native Hawaiians, Pacific Islanders, and Filipinos as well as the determinants that are the root causes of these disparities.
 The aim of the course is to explore these disparities with the ultimate goal of looking towards healing and resilience and addressing Pacific health disparities.
 This course may be taken for CR/NC.